jmdeleon/docker-drupal/README.md

 ### Supervisor

-Supervisor provides a rudimentary web UI over the port `9001` to manage several of the server processes (Apache, MySQL, PostgreSQL, sshd, Solr).
+[Supervisor](http://supervisord.org/) provides a rudimentary web UI over port `9001` to manage several of the server processes (Apache, MySQL, PostgreSQL, sshd, Solr).
 It can be found over http `localhost:9201` in the above example, logging in with the id `supervisor` and the password also `supervisor`.

 ### Apache Solr